-r/Parents is a subreddit with 36k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses parenting, kids, children, baby, and advice, and they frequently recommend/review book series, educational apps, and social media.
+r/Parents is a subreddit with 37k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses children, parenting, kids, parents, and struggling, and they frequently recommend/review book series, educational apps, and social media.

 The place for parents to discuss, seek information, or just talk about their life raising kids.